3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/ajax/api-intro-with-ajax.md

 - Describe what an API is and why we might use one.
 - Understand the format of API data.
 - Explain the common role of JSON on the web.
-- Use jQuery's `$.ajax()` method to make GET requests for data.
+- Use Axios to make GET requests for data.
-- Use jQuery's "promise-like" methods to handle AJAX responses.
+- Use Axios' "promise" methods to handle AJAX responses.
 - Render new HTML content using data loaded from an AJAX request.
 - Perform POST, PUT and DELETE requests to an API to modify data.